uchicago-cs/chiventure/docs/actions.md

 These are specific conditions and effects that are affiliated with certain actions.
 This means that along with the general

-conditions and effects listed above, there are special conditions and effects tha can also be included with specific actions.
+conditions and effects listed above, there are special conditions and effects that can also be included with specific actions.

-If items have "No additional ..." listed, they follow the only follow the determined general conditions/requirements listed above, and
+If items have "No additional ..." listed, they only follow the determined general conditions/requirements listed above, and

-have no excpetions.
+have no exceptions.

 ## WDL: